scholarslab/scholarslab.github.io/collections/_events/workshop-2021-spring-event-mothers-day.md

 She's the most important person in your life!
 Why not make a light up Mother's Day card this year to show you care?

-Drop in anytime between 12pm and 9pm, Monday, April 3 and Wednesday, April 5.
+Drop in anytime between 12pm and 9pm, Monday, May 3 and Wednesday, May 5.

 Register to make sure a kit is available for you.
 You can pick up the kit anytime Clemons Library is open at the RMC info desk in Clemons 3rd floor.